kniklas/ropsi-debian-dev-env/README.md

 # Pre-conditions

-This development environment is tested under Debian 7 Linux 64 bit (via VMware).
+This development environment is tested under *Debian 7 Linux 64 bit* (via VMware).
 It is assumed the linux is installed with minimum set of features via network installer.

-Compatibility of this deployment tool is not verified against other linux distributions.
+Compatibility of this deployment tool is not verified against other operating systems and linux distributions.

 # Deployment of packages